Animal Care Schools, Colleges and Universities

 Plus, the need for animal care professionals continues to remain strong.
 Not only is pet ownership growing in popularity, but also wildlife is increasingly threatened by the results of human actions.
 And the management of both domestic and wild animals continues to pose distinctive challenges and opportunities.
 Just consider the following facts:

-- According to the American Pet Products Association, about two-thirds of households across the country include at least one pet.
+- According to the American Pet Products Association, 82 million households across the country include at least one pet.

 - Each year, American animal shelters receive about 6.3 million companion animals.